web-platform-tests/wpt/docs/_writing-tests/testdriver-tutorial.md

  The pending promise needs to be there as it is resolved when the window recieves a completion message from the executor.

  Next, this is passed to the executor and protocol in wptrunner.
-Time to switch to python!
+Time to switch to Python!

 ```tools/wptrunner/wptrunner/executors/protocol.py```